 The eastern wild turkey (Meleagris gallapavo) was re-introduced to Long Island in 1992 by the NYSDEC.
 The original introduction occurred in two locations, the Montauk Peninsula, and at Southaven County Park southwest of BNL.
 The Southaven population quickly migrated down the Carmans River to Wertheim National Wildlife Refuge and up the Carmans River and across William Floyd Parkway to BNL.
 The population of wild turkey was first estimated at 175 birds in 1999, with steady growth occurring through 2005.
 Habitat at BNL supports the continued existence of the wild turkey.
 The primarily oak-dominated woodlands provide adequate food source in both summer (insects) and winter (acorns and other seeds) in most years, while stands of white pines provide insulating shelter in colder months.
-The population appears to have stabilized at around 350 birds, but fluctuates around this number dependent upon mast crops.
+The population appears to have stabilized but fluctuates dependent upon mast crops.